Skip to main content

 Beyond specific foods, the overall glycemic load of your diet significantly impacts insulin sensitivity, which in turn influences androgen production.
 Elevated insulin levels can stimulate androgen synthesis, potentially leading to higher DHT.
 Adopting a low-glycemic, whole-food dietary approach can help stabilize blood sugar, reduce insulin spikes, and improve cellular responsiveness to insulin.

 This includes pairing carbohydrates with proteins and healthy fats to slow glucose absorption and avoiding sugary foods on an empty stomach.
-Intermittent fasting, when implemented appropriately, can also be a powerful tool for improving and metabolic flexibility.
+Intermittent fasting, when implemented appropriately, can also be a powerful tool for improving insulin sensitivity and metabolic flexibility.

 Dietary choices are powerful signals, shaping your hormonal landscape and metabolic efficiency.